luyadev/luya/docs/guide/app-menu.md

-# Menu Component
+# Menu component

-The {{\luya\cms\Menu}} component allows you to build the websites navigations.
-The menu component is part of the **cms** module.
+The {{\luya\cms\Menu}} component allows you to build website navigations.
+The menu component is part of the **CMS** module.

 You can access the {{\luya\cms\Menu}} component trough `Yii::$app->menu`.
-This component help you to create menus, find childs, get items of containers, get propertie data and much more.
-The menu component is automatically registered when adding the CMS Module to your config.
+This component help you to create menus, find childs, get items of containers, get property data and much more.
+The menu component is automatically registered when adding the CMS module to your config.

 When you request a menu item, you will always get a {{\luya\cms\menu\Item}} object which provides a lot of getter methods.

 The menu component automatically loads the {{\luya\cms\Menu::getCurrent()}} active menu item based on your current language which will be evaluated by the {{\luya\web\Composition}} component.

-## Get the current Page
+## Get the current page

 One of the most important features is to get the current active menu item, to retrieve the current menu object use {{\luya\cms\Menu::getCurrent()}}.